agda/agda-pkg/README.md

 ========

 The Agda package manager that we all have been waiting for ~~so long~~.
+This tool do not modify `Agda` at all, it will just manage systematically the directory `.agda` and its files: `.agda/defaults` and `.agda/libraries`.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->